johnmarkschofield/django-lean/README.md

+= JohnMarkSchofield's django-lean fork

+== Meta

-This is an un-blessed fork of Jeremy Dunck's blessed fork [https://github.com/anandhenry2002/django-lean] of Akoha's Django-Lean [https://bitbucket.org/akoha/django-lean/wiki/Home]
+This is an un-blessed fork of [Jeremy Dunck's blessed fork](https://github.com/anandhenry2002/django-lean) of [Akoha's Django-Lean](https://bitbucket.org/akoha/django-lean/wiki/Home).

-<<toc Home>>

 == Welcome ==

-{{{django-lean}}} aims to be a collection of tools for [[http://www.startuplessonslearned.com/search/label/lean%20startup|Lean Startups]] using the Django platform.
+django-lean aims to be a collection of tools for [[http://www.startuplessonslearned.com/search/label/lean%20startup|Lean Startups]] using the Django platform.
 Currently it provides a framework for implementing [[http://www.startuplessonslearned.com/search/label/split-test|split-test experiments]] in JavaScript, Python, or Django template code along with administrative views for analyzing the results of those experiments.

-{{{django-lean}}} is one of the more mature AB testing systems for Django, but if you have contributions or other improvements, they're welcome.
+django-lean is one of the more mature AB testing systems for Django, but if you have contributions or other improvements, they're welcome.

 == Discussion Group ==

-For discussions related to the use or development of {{{django-lean}}} please use our [[http://groups.google.com/group/django-lean|Google group]].
+For discussions related to the use or development of django-lean please use our [[http://groups.google.com/group/django-lean|Google group]].

 == Features ==

-{{{django-lean}}} allows you to perform split-test experiments on your users.
+django-lean allows you to perform split-test experiments on your users.
 In brief, this involves exposing 50% of your users to one implementation and 50% to another, then comparing the performance of these two groups with regards to certain metrics.
 Multi-variate testing (that is, a single experiment with more than 2 tested outcomes) are not yet supported, but we'd welcome changes to support that.

 Often you can achive the goals of multivariate testing through concurrent experiments with the same control but different treatments, or through iteration of winner-as-control vs new candidate treatmemnt.

 === Experiments Types ===

-{{{django-lean}}} supports two kinds of experiments currently:
+django-lean supports two kinds of experiments currently:

 * Anonymous Conversion experiments compare the achievement of goals you define (i.e. "register" or "add to cart") amongst two groups of anonymous users.
 * Registered Engagement experiments compare a quantitative measure of engagement that you define (i.e., activity, revenue, time on site, ...) amongst two groups of registered users.